Beyond-jQuery/book/manuscript/ajax.md

 });
 ~~~~~~~

 The above code not only embraces the promises specification, but also removes a lot of the boilerplate commonly seen with `XMLHttpRequest`.
 You'll see more examples of `fetch` throughout this chapter.
+Note that any of the above examples are identical for HEAD requests, with the exception of the method specifier.

 Many developers who learned web development through a jQuery lens probably think that this library is doing something magical and complex when you invoke the `$.ajax` method.
 That couldn't be further from the truth.
 All of the heavy lifting is done by the browser via the `XMLHttpRequest` object. jQuery's `ajax` is just a wrapper around `XMLHttpRequest`.
 Using the browser's built-in support for ajax requests isn't very difficult, as you'll see in a moment.
 Even cross-origin requests are not only simple without jQuery, you'll see how they are actually _easier_ without jQuery.